Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 Naive Electostatics Code Test

-This is designed only as an artificial, highly configurable test code for a libEnsemble sim func.
-This variant is primarily to test libEnsemble's capability to submit simulation functions to a separate machine from where libEnsemble's manager and workers are running.
+This is a synthetic, highly configurable simulation function.
+Its primary use is to test libEnsemble's capability to submit simulation functions to a machine that is distinct from the machine from where libEnsemble's manager and workers are running.

 ### Forces Mini-App

-A system of charged particles is set up and simulated over a number of time-steps.
+A system of charged particles is initialized and simulated over a number of time-steps.

-Particles position and charge are initiated by a random stream.
+Particles' position and charge are initiated using a random stream.
 Particles are replicated on all ranks.
-**Each rank** computes forces for a subset of particles (O(N^2)) Particle force arrays are allreduced across ranks.
+**Each rank** computes forces for a subset of particles (`O(N^2)` operations).
+Particle force arrays are `allreduced` across ranks.
-Particles are moved (replicated on each rank)
+Particles are moved (replicated on each rank).
-Total energy is appended to file forces.stat
+Total energy is appended to the forces.stat file.

-To run forces as a standalone executable on N procs:
+To run forces as a standalone executable on `N` procs:

     mpirun -np N ./forces.x <NUM_PARTICLES> <NUM_TIMESTEPS> <SEED>

-This application will need to be built on the remote machine where the sims will run.
+This application will need to be compiled on the remote machine where the sim_f will run.
 See below.

 ### Running with libEnsemble.